The Declaration explained

 • The Government of Canada releases its component of the National Action Plan, the Federal Pathway to Address Missing and Murdered Indigenous Women, Girls, Two Spirit and LGBTQQIA+ People by addressing the complexity and interrelated nature of the causes of violence.

-• Launch of consultation, cooperation and engagement process with Indigenous peoples to develop an action plan and take measure to ensure laws are consistent with the Declaration.
+• Launch of consultation, cooperation and engagement process with Indigenous peoples to develop an action plan and take measures to ensure laws are consistent with the UN Declaration.

 • 2022